CU-CommunityApps/docker-petshop/DOCKER_BUILD_RUN.md

 ### Building the container on a local workstation

+**WARNING!!!** *In order to be safe, you must use temporary AWS credentials retrieved by using dtr.cucloud.net/cs/samlapi as below or some other means.
+The build steps outlined below (or by using [build-scripts/docker-build.sh](build-scripts/docker-build.sh) result in a Docker image with AWS credentials embedded in metadata.
+Use only temporary AWS credentials for this process.*

 1. Ensure working directory for your shell is `docker-petshop`.

 1. Obtain temporary AWS credentials using the process described in [Using Shibboleth for AWS API and CLI access](https://blogs.cornell.edu/cloudification/2016/07/05/using-shibboleth-for-aws-api-and-cli-access/).